Volunteering at First Parish

 Linking to Others via Email List

-Arlington UU Connection: Our membership committee sponsors a moderated email list created to provide a forum for making connections among First Parish.
+First Parish offers a moderated email list created to provide a forum for making connections.
 Email fpconnectionboard-admin @ firstparish.info with questions and/or a request to be subscribed to the list.
 Click here for the FP Connection Board web page, which offers the option of joining.

 First Parish is fully involved in Arlington's Town Day, which occurs on a Saturday in September.
 We offer a Pie Palace, Man-Made Chili and a table of materials about the church.
 Volunteers are needed to cook, to set up and clean up and to work at the tables during the day.
 Be ready to sign up for what you'll enjoy contributing on the first Sunday of the church year.